 - Abnormal Ammo / Edible Ammunition: Custard pies and splurge guns (which are basically tommy-guns that fire blobs of custard cream).

 - Affably Evil: The main antagonist, Dandy Dan, is very polite, charming and likeable.
-Sam, who is on the good side, in much ruder and more aggressive, though he is a much better boss.
+Sam, who is on the good side, is much ruder and more aggressive, though he is a much better boss.

 - Anti-Hero: Fat Sam's gang is little better than Dandy Dan's.
 Both mob bosses have no qualms about treating their subordinates like dirt and both even use them for target practice.
 The difference?
 Fat Sam's guys are utterly incompetent.

 - Artistic License – History: Bugsy quotes the film On the Waterfront — "I coulda been a contender, Charlie".
 A film made 30 years after Bugsy is set...

 - Beauty Is Never Tarnished: Played straight with Blousey, who escapes from the final pie fight with barely a drop on her.
 Deliriously averted with Tallulah, who gets extremely Pied In The Face at the climax, along with basically every other girl in the scene.

 - Bright Reprise: The final song is a reprise of "Bad Guys" in which the gangsters sing about turning over a new leaf and being Good Guys from now on.

 - The Chanteuse: Tallulah.

 - Card-Carrying Villain: The two guys singing "We are the best at being bad!"

 - Cloud Cuckoo Lander: Looney Burgonzie.

 - Cool Car: You know you(r children) just want one of those pedal-driven 20s cars.